Achant/phase-2-challenge/part-4/quiz.md

-When you run a command in the terminal, where does BASH look for that command? $path
+When you run a command in the terminal, where does BASH look for that command?

+When you run a command, BASH looks for the command in the users ~/bin folder.
 On a UNIX computer, how do you stop a running process?

-Control-c
+You can kill a running process by using the control-c (SIGINT) command, but if you want to temporarily suspend the process, you can use the command control-z (SIGSTOP).

-What packages do you have installed via homebrew? gdbm, pcre, readline openssl, postgresql and zsh
+What packages do you have installed via homebrew?

+Node / NPM PostgreSQL Docker
-On a UNIX computer, how do you find the process id of a running process? command ps
+On a UNIX computer, how do you find the process id of a running process?

+In order to find the process id of a running process, you run command ps ax | grep atom, and you would replace "atom" with whichever editor/program you are using.
 In a terminal, what does control-c do?
-Creates a new line.
-Close  and stops line process.

-In a terminal, what does control-a do?
-Moves cursor up.

-In a terminal, what does control-e do?
-Moves cursor down.
+Control-c 'politely' kills the currently running process by sending SIGINT signal.
+What would be the result of typing the following commands?
+The control-c command

+Control-c 'politely' kills the currently running process by sending SIGINT signal.
+$ cd /Users/steve

+The cd command changes the current working directory to Steve's user directory, as directed by the path immediately following the command.
+$ mkdir foo

+The mkdir command creates a new directory within the current working directory.
+$ touch bar

+The touch command creates a new file, of the name that follows the command, in the current working directory (unless an alternate path is specified).
+$ cd foo

+The cd command when executed without an explicit path, changes the working directory to a directory directly within the current working directory and whose name matches the text following the command (in this case, 'foo').
+$ touch bar

+The touch command creates a new file(s) with the name(s) of the strings immediately following it.
+In this case, touch bar would create a new file named 'bar' in the current working directory.
+$ pwd

+The pwd command prints the path to your current working directing to your terminal (STDOUT).
+How do you set an environment variable in your shell?

+In order to set an environment variable, you simply run a command using the variable name and and the assignment operator ("=") PORT=3000.
 What keyboard shortcut do you use to split the screen in your editor?

-Cmd-option-left/right arrow
+in order to split the screen in atom, hold down command+k, while pressing either left/right/up/down, depending on how you wish to split the screen.

-What keyboard shortcut do you use to split the screen in your terminal? cmd + d
+How do you create an alias in your shell?

-When a terminal command completes, how can you tell if it was successful or not?
-By typing $?
+Declaring a BASH alias is pretty straightforward, you simply run the following command: alias [name]="[command]", like alias gst="git status".

-What does your ~/.gitconfig have in it? (paste the whole file here) Config file location --global use global config file --system use system config file ..local use repository config file ..f, ..file use given config file ..blob read config from given blob object
+What does your ~/.gitconfig have in it? (paste the whole file here)

-Action ..get get value: name [value..regex] ..get..all get all values: key [value..regex] ..get..regexp get values for regexp: name..regex [value..regex] ..get..urlmatch get value specific for the URL: section[.var] URL ..replace..all replace all matching variables: name value [value_regex] ..add add a new variable: name value ..unset remove a variable: name [value..regex] ..unset..all remove all matches: name [value..regex] ..rename..section rename section: old..name new..name ..remove..section remove a section: name ..l, ..list list all ..e, ..edit open an editor ..get..color find the color configured: slot [default] ..get..colorbool find the color setting: slot [stdout..is..tty]

-Type ..bool value is "true" or "false" ..int value is decimal number ..bool..or..int value is ..bool or ..int ..path value is a path (file or directory name)

-Other ..z, ..null terminate values with NUL byte ..name..only show variable names only ..includes respect include directives on lookup ..show..origin show origin of config (file, standard input, blob, command line)
+[user] name = DeBrayCarpenter email = dcarpen2@mail.ccsf.edu
 What is the difference between a relative and absolute path?

-Absolute path is the path of file from the root directory, whereas relative path is a path related to the present working directory
+A relative path is the path to a file within the current root directory (not including the path to the directory), an absolute path is the path to the file within the entire file system.
 Lets say you have the following file structure

-~ └── Projects ├── pinterest..for..dogs │ ├── README.md │ └── package.json └── linkedin..for..dancers ├── README.md └── package.json And you were in the linkedin..for..dancers folder.
-What command would you use to change folders to the pinterest-for-dogs folder? cd ../pinterest-for-dogs
+~ └── Projects ├── pinterest-for-dogs │ └── package.json └── linkedin-for-dancers ├── README.md └── package.json And you were in the linkedin-for-dancers folder.
+What command would you use to copy the README.md file to the pinterest-for-dogs folder?

+The cp README.md ../README.md command would successfully copy the README.md file to the pinterest-for-dogs folder.
-What keyboard shortcut do you use, in your editor, when you want to open a specific file? cmd + b
+What keyboard shortcut do you use, in your editor, to go to a file in the project you have open?

+The keyboard shortcut to find anything within your current project is: shift + command + f, which will search the entire project, unlike shift + f, which only searches the file that you are currently viewing.
 What files or folders do you want all git repositories to ignore?
-Operating system files and Application files

-What is the main difference between == and === in JavaScript? == checks whether the value of two statements is equal, whereas === checks whether both the value and the type are equal; in other words, 5 == '5' would equate to true, whereas 5 === '5' would equate to false, because when using ===, JavaScript checks for type value as well, and an integer is not a string.
+Typically, you want all git repositories to ignore the node_modules folder and all of it's contents as well as passwords, sensitive information, etc., and for this reason, much of it is placed in a .gitignore file.
+What is the main difference between Array.map and Array.forEach in JavaScript?

+The main difference between the Array.map and the Array.forEach methods is the implementation.
+They generally do the same thing, iterate through and apply code to be executed on each element in an array, however, the Array.map method is the functional implementation and rather than mutating the original array, creates a new array, which can be helpful in many cases when data should be preserved.